Addis Ababa, Ethiopia

 Minecraft, the second best-selling video game of all time, is being used by UN-Habitat as a means of engaging community members to design public open spaces.
-ICLEI Africa, in collaboration with the Addis Ababa Authority and UN-Habitat held a workshop, using the Minecraft tool, to design the Ras Mekonnen site in Addis Ababa.
+ICLEI Africa, in collaboration with the Addis Ababa City Administration and UN-Habitat held a workshop, using the Minecraft tool, to design the Ras Mekonnen site in Addis Ababa.
 City officials, as well as community stakeholders, took part in the workshop, with a focus on the inclusion of youth and women.
 The 4-day workshop included a site visit—exploring the opportunities and challenges that the site presented—and using the Minecraft game to design the site.
-By the end of the workshop 12 designs were submitted to the City of Addis Ababa; these designs formed the basis of the final design for the site.
+By the end of the workshop 12 designs were submitted to the Addis Ababa City Administration; these designs formed the basis of the final design for the site.

 To read more about using Minecraft to design public open spaces, see the popular article.
 This article also touches on some of the outcomes from the Minecraft experience, as well as outlines effective public participation processes in helping co-design open green spaces in cities.

 A monitoring, evaluation and learning framework has been developed to capture all Minecraft related activities and facilitate lesson sharing.
 Using this framework, the process of Minecraft, lessons learnt and the general lessons for participatory design of green open spaces in African cities were documented.
 A video, which innovatively shares the experiences and lessons learnt during the Minecraft related activities has developed, and can be found here: Crafting better cities with nature: Addis Ababa, Ethiopia.